katholiek-onderwijs-vlaanderen/sri4node/README.md

 - `request` is the Express.js [request][express-request] object for this operation.
 - `response` is the Express.js [response][express-response] object for this operation.
 - `database` is a database object (see above) that you can use for querying the database.
 - `me` is the security context of the user performing the current HTTP operation.
+This is the result of the `identity` function.

 It must return a [Q promise][kriskowal-q].
 It should `resolve()` the promise if the function allows the HTTP operation.